Jake McCabe

-Jake McCabe (born October 12, 1993) is an American professional ice hockey defenseman for the Toronto Maple Leafs of the National Hockey League (NHL).
+Jake McCabe (born October 12, 1993) is an American professional ice hockey player who is a defenseman for the Toronto Maple Leafs of the National Hockey League (NHL).
 He was drafted by the Buffalo Sabres in the second round (44th overall) of the 2012 NHL entry draft.
-He has also played for the Chicago Blackhawks.
+He hs also played for the Chicago Blackhawks.

 Youth career

 Collegiate

-McCabe played his high school hockey at Eau Claire Memorial, before going to play college hockey at the University of Wisconsin–Madison where he spent three seasons playing for the Wisconsin Badgers in the National Collegiate Athletic Association (NCAA)'s Men's Division I Big Ten Conference.
+McCabe played his high school hockey at Eau Claire Memorial before going to play college hockey at the University of Wisconsin–Madison where he spent three seasons playing for the Wisconsin Badgers in the National Collegiate Athletic Association (NCAA)'s Men's Division I Big Ten Conference.
 In his first year with the Badgers, McCabe suffered a severed tendon in his finger, cutting his season to only 26 games.
 In his junior year, McCabe's outstanding play was rewarded with a selection to the NCAA's 2013–14 All-Big Ten First Team.

 Professional career

 Buffalo Sabres

 McCabe was drafted by the Buffalo Sabres of the National Hockey League (NHL) in the second round, 44th overall, of the 2012 NHL entry draft.
 On April 2, 2014, the Sabres signed McCabe to a three-year entry-level contract, with the intent of having him join the Sabres' active roster.
 He made his NHL debut the following day with the Sabres in a 2–1 loss to the St. Louis Blues.
-He registered his first NHL point, assisting on Matt Ellis' second period goal in a 4–3 shootout loss to the New York Islanders on April 13, 2014.
+He registered his first NHL point, assisting on Matt Ellis' second-period goal in a 4–3 shootout loss to the New York Islanders on April 13, 2014.
 He finished the season playing in seven games with Buffalo, registering just the one point.

 He was assigned to Buffalo's American Hockey League (AHL) affiliate, the Rochester Americans, to start the 2014–15 season.
 He played in 57 games with the Americans, scoring five goals and 29 points.
 He was recalled in February after the Sabres lost four defensemen to injury or team suspension and made his NHL season debut on February 22, 2015 against the Nashville Predators in a 2–1 shootout loss.
 He played in one more game before being returned to Rochester after the return of Nikita Zadorov on February 25.
 After his return, McCabe suffered a concussion against the Utica Comets on March 4 that kept him out of the Americans' lineup for four weeks.
 In the 2015–16 season, he was initially assigned to the AHL out of training camp, but was recalled on October 12, 2015.
 He recorded his first career NHL goal against goaltender Roberto Luongo on October 15, in a 3–2 loss to the Florida Panthers.
 He finished the season with four goals and ten points in 77 games.
 He also appeared in one game for the Americans.